tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ===Mods required===
 You'll of course need Foundation, Nanofx2, Submenu v 3.0, QBAutostart and Kobayashi Maru mod, the latest version the better.
 GalaxyCharts is also required, probably the GalaxyCharts Warp AI fix as well.

 All the mods on https://www.gamefront.com/games/bridge-commander/category/babylon5 mentioned above, on reverse order (NONE of the ones called "Remastered") would be probably required (albeit at the time I downloaded the mods from NexusMods so the content may have been different), **but** some of them conflicted with each other due to Caps issue (i.e. EAOmega - eaomega), certain shuttle quirks and BCMMods affected certain filenames and inner files, which back when I was a newbie took me 3 years to fix, made that unadvisable.
+What I recommend to do is to do the following: get those mods downloaded on a temp folder, grab ONLY the data and sfx folders, make sure they follow the proper folder names, case-sensitive (i.e. they should be called "Icons", not "icon"), icon names, model names and sound names (which are seen inside this super-pack, they are meant to be placeholders so the correct case-sensitive names work), and then, after ensuring all the files are there, copy the unzipped super-pack to another temp folder (let's call it "temp folder SuP"), then copy the data and sfx fixed folders from those mods to "temp folder SuP", and then copy the sfx one from the super-pack again onto "temp folder SuP".
+That procedure should guarantee that all the folders and files are named properly while using those mod files and having updated sounds (because when Windows OS replaces a file by another it ay replace the contents, but if one was called "AAAA" and the other "aaaa" then the name of the oldest file will remain).

 Also this one, Babylon 5 uniforms https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms, but only some elements

 ===Installation Guide===
-1º Ok, first of all, just in case, backup your STBC.
+STEP 0: Ok, first of all, just in case, backup your STBC.

+1º Follow the steps indicated on mods required as well, skip the babylon 5 uniforms one, which we will do on the following steps.

 2º Install the Babylon 5 Uniforms mod from https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms on a temporary folder, then go to TEMPFOLDER/scripts/Custom/Autoload and remove the file "Tmp crew".

-3º Unzip the files from this main mod onto the temporary folder created in 2, say "yes" to overwrite all files.
+3º Unzip the files from this main mod (the ones already passed through step 2 "temp folder SuP") onto the temporary folder created in 2, say "yes" to overwrite all files.

 4º After that, just move the files from the temp folder into your STBC root folder, say "yes" to overwrite all the files (data -> data, scripts -> scripts, sfx -> sfx, and so on).